Siraj al-Din al-Makhzumi: Legacy

 Siraj al-Din al-Makhzumi was honourably given the title of Shaykh al-Islam of the Levant.
-A mosque known as the Siraj al-Din Mosque was built at the site of his grave in 1955, while construction was supervised and directed by Iraqi architect, Rifat Chadirji.
+A mosque known as the Siraj al-Din Mosque was built at the site of his tomb, with a modernist design by Iraqi architect, Rifat Chadirji.
 It allegedly contains some relics that belonged to the Islamic prophet Muhammad.
 The Ottoman-Syrian poet Abu al-Huda al-Sayyadi, who also held the title of Shaykh al-Islam, praised al-Makhzumi's generosity and character in his book Khazanat al-Amdad saying:

 He was of good reputation, great stature, knowledge and action, great esteem, and great status.
 He was named and became famous, more than his brothers, as al-Makhzumi, because of his mother, Lady Sa'diyya bint Emir Abd al-Rahman al-Khalidi al-Makhzumi, and that was because of the high status of their house in Iraq and Persia.